rahulshankariyer/MLB_Web_Scraping/README.md

 View the source code of the website with the get request:

     page.text

-The next step is now to pull in the website's source code using the BeautifulSoup library.
+### Step 4:

+Use BeautifulSoup Library to parse the website's code.

     # Pull in the Websites source code

     soup = BeautifulSoup(page.text, "html.parser")

+### Step 5:

+Use BeautifulSoup Library's find() and find_all() to extract information from the source code.

-We can also type code to extract the stats of any particular player now using the source code.
-The below code for example, fetches the 2022 stats of Jeff McNeil, who tops the overall batting list.
+We can type code to extract the stats of any player.
+For example, to fetch the 2022 stats of Jeff McNeil, who tops the overall batting list -

     soup.find_all('tr',attrs = {'class':'oddrow player-10-33900'})

-The first thing that needs to be done though is to extract the column headers.
-That can be done using the code below.
+### Step 6:

+Scrape Column Headers, use the code -

     soup.find_all('tr',attrs = {'class':'colhead'})

 This code finds all instances of the code where the 'class' tag is given as 'colhead'.
-Since each page on the MLB stats page contains 50 players and there's table header after every 10 players, the above code should display the table header code 5 times.
+Since each page on EPSN's MLB stats page contains 50 players and there is a table header after every 10 players, the above code should display the table header code 5 times.
 However, if the find() function is used instead of the find_all() function, then the table header will be displayed only once.

     soup.find('tr',attrs = {'class':'colhead'})

-Now, in order to display a player's stats without all the HTML code, one can simply store the results of the find function in a separate variable and then extract the text part from each part of the row.
+In order to display a player's stats without all the HTML code, one can simply store the results of the find() function in a separate variable and then extract the text part from each part of the row.

     row = soup.find('tr',attrs = {'class':'oddrow player-10-33900'})
     for data in row.find_all('td'):
         print(data.get_text())

-Output:
+<b> Output: </b>

 1